Medieval Art

 Medieval Period Tapestry The Apocalypse Tapestry is the oldest surviving set of tapestries of this size, 100m (328ft).
 It was commissioned in 1375 by Louis I, Duke of Anjou and brother of King Charles V. The tapestry took seven years to make and is made entirely of wool.
 Each piece starts with a major figure followed by two rows of seven scenes between a strip of sky and strip of earth; Dennis Jarvis from Halifax, Canada, CC BY-SA 2.0, via Wikimedia Commons

 Medieval Era Metalwork Reliquary Plaque of an Evangelist.
 This bas-relief engraved plaque depicts an evangelist seated within an arcade.
-It was part of the 13th-century redecoration of the 11th-century “Saint Amandus Shrine”; Walters Art Museum, Public domain, via Wikimedia Commons
+It was part of the 13th-century redecoration of the 11th-century “Saint Amandus Shrine”; Walters Art Museum, CC BY-SA 3.0, via Wikimedia Commons

 Early Medieval Art